-Coup For China: World’s Largest Free Trade Agreement Singed By 15 Asia-Pacific Countries
+Coup For China: World’s Largest Free Trade Agreement Signed By 15 Asia-Pacific Countries

 The Regional Comprehensive Economic Partnership (RCEP) includes 10 Southeast Asian economies along with China, Japan, South Korea, New Zealand and Australia, with members accounting for around 30 per cent of global gross domestic product.

-The 15 Asia-Pacific countries are: China, Japan, South Korea, New Zealand and Australia plus the 10-nation Association of Southeast Asian Nations (Asean), which include Indonesia, Thailand, Singapore, Malaysia, Philippines, Vietnam, Brunei, Cambodia, Myanmar, Laos.
+The 15 Asia-Pacific countries are: China, Japan, South Korea, New Zealand and Australia plus the 10-nation Association of Southeast Asian Nations (Asean), which include Indonesia, Thailand, Singapore, Malaysia, Philippines, Vietnam, Brunei, Cambodia, Myanmar and Laos.

 It “solidifies China’s broader regional geopolitical ambitions around the Belt and Road initiative”, said Alexander Capri, a trade expert at the National University of Singapore Business School, referring to Beijing’s signature investment project that envisions Chinese infrastructure and influence spanning the globe.